POLE DANCING

 • Break down and teach the move very thoroughly and demonstrate the move many times

-• It is crucial for instructors to divide each pole trick into its separate components and identify safe and straightforward ways for the student to rehearse the skills.
+• Instructors must divide each pole trick into its separate components and identify safe and straightforward ways for the student to rehearse the skills.
 Students will therefore build strength and understanding of each pole trick and require minimal spotting assistance.

 • Students can practice the arm positions, and understand the leg, body positions and gripping points from the floor for each move before doing the move up the pole.